Captured Knights were always

 charged in to join the fight and they also got stuck in the mud.
 This

-went on until over 8,000 knights were stuck in the mud.
+went on until over 3,800 French knights were stuck in the mud.

 made it out.
 Nearly all of the knights that got off their

 horses and walked off the field escaped capture and death.
-It was not
+There were not

 that many which did that.
 For a knight to leave his horse is like a